The distribution of the logarithm in an orthogonal and a symplectic family of $L$-functions: Introduction

-the $L$-function $L(s,f)$ associated to $f$ is then
+The $L$-function $L(s,f)$ associated to $f$ is then

-This has completed $L$-function which satisfies the self-dual functional equation When $k \equiv 2\bmod 4$ this means that the central value $L(\frac{1}{2}; f) = 0$, so for $k \equiv 0 \bmod 4$ we consider the family of values $\{L(\frac{1}{2},f)\}_{f \in H_k},$ which is expected to have orthogonal symmetry type.
-These central values have a certain extra significance because Kohnen and Zagier \cite{kohnen_zagier} proved the striking formula relating the central value $L(\frac{1}{2},f)$ to the ratio of the Petersson norms of $f$ and a half-integral weight form $g$ that lifts to $f$ under the Shimura correspondance.
-A particular consequence is that $L(\frac{1}{2},f) > 0$; this is essentially the only family in which positivity of the central value is known.
+This has completed $L$-function which satisfies the self-dual functional equation When $k \equiv 2\bmod 4$ this means that the central value $L(\frac{1}{2}, f) = 0$, so for $k \equiv 0 \bmod 4$ we consider the family of values $\{L(\frac{1}{2},f)\}_{f \in H_k},$ which is expected to have orthogonal symmetry type.
+These central values have a certain extra significance because Kohnen and Zagier proved the striking formula relating the central value $L(\frac{1}{2},f)$ to the Petersson norm of $f$ and the first Fourier coefficient and Petersson norm of a half-integral weight form $g$ that lifts to $f$ under the Shimura correspondance.
+A particular consequence is that $L(\frac{1}{2}, f) \geq0$; this is one of the few families of $L$-functions where non-negativity of the central value is known, although see \cite{lapid} for a number of further examples.